 Nephesh incorporates two distinct characteristics.

-This is the meaning of Genesis 3.19 for dust you are, and unto dust shall you return.
+Such is the meaning of Genesis 3:19 “for dust you are, and to dust shall you return.”
 On death, the material soul reverts to what it originally was, useless and worthless dust.

-This is also why breathed (into his nostrils) includes the notion of snuffing out.
+It is also why breathed (into his nostrils) includes the notion of snuffing out.
 (H5301) God can make a living soul.
-He can also destroy a living soul, in other words, cause it to lose life which is to make it die.
-If this is the first blog post you’re reading about this subject please read the three previous posts for the details (Yahveh formed man, out of dust, and breathed into his nostrils).
+He can also destroy a living soul; in other words, it causes it to lose life, which is to make it die.
+If this is the first blog post you’re reading about this subject, please read the three previous posts for the details (Yahveh formed man, out of dust, and breathed into his nostrils).
 See how it fits together.
 Each blog post is just a little part of the whole picture.

-This is the reason Science announces that humans, chimps, and bonobos have practically 99% the same DNA.
-Science is absolutely right with this claim.
+Science announces that humans, chimps, and bonobos have practically 99% of the same DNA for this reason.
+Science is right with this claim.
 The Bible has stated for hundreds of years that animals and humans are physical living meat.
-The Bible doesn’t talk about DNA and percentages but it certainly corroborates what Science has discovered.
+The Bible doesn’t talk about DNA and percentages, but it certainly corroborates what Science has discovered.
 There’s no contradiction here.

 And therein lies an insurmountable barrier for Science.

-Because, the soul – nephesh in NOT just material.
-The soul, the nephesh, contains an immaterial element that can neither be seen nor measured.
-Much less accepted by humanly imposed limitations.
+Because the soul – nephesh in NOT just material.
+The soul, the nephesh, contains an immaterial element you cannot see nor measure—humanly imposed limitations, much less accept it.

-The IMMATERIAL aspect of the soul referred to in the following three verses where nephesh is translated, desire, heart (in a figurative sense) and lust.
+The IMMATERIAL aspect of the soul is referred to in the following three verses where the translations of nephesh are desire, heart (in a figurative sense), and lust.

-Exodus 15:99 The enemy said, I will pursue, I will overtake, I will divide the spoil; my lust H5315 shall be satisfied upon them; I will draw my sword, my hand shall destroy them.
+Exodus 15:9 The enemy said, I will pursue, I will overtake, I will divide the spoil; my lust (H5315) shall be satisfied upon them; I will draw my sword, my hand shall destroy them.

 While reading the above list of KJV translated words for H3515, nephesh, one word might have jumped out at you: mind.
 Like the human mind.
 Here are a couple of those translated verses.

-Ezekiel 23.17 And the Babylonians came to her (Jerusalem and Samaria see verse 4) into the bed of love, and they defiled her with their whoredom, and she was polluted with them, and her mind H5315 was alienated from them.18 So she discovered her whoredoms, and discovered her nakedness: then my [the LORD verse 1] mind (H5315) was alienated from her, like as my mind (H5315) was alienated from her sister.
+Ezekiel 23:17 And the Babylonians came to her (Jerusalem and Samaria see verse 4) into the bed of love, and they defiled her with their whoredom, and she was polluted with them, and her mind (H5315) was alienated from them.18 So she discovered her whoredoms, and discovered her nakedness: then my [the LORD verse 1] mind (H5315) was alienated from her, like as my mind (H5315) was alienated from her sister.

-Here’s something to think about.
+Here’s something to ponder.
 The soul is subject to death, as we saw above.
 The material part returns to dust, as we saw above.
 What happens to the immaterial part of the soul, also translated mind?

 We shall see the Biblical Hebrew meaning of this spirit that returns to God upon death.
-Suffice, for now, is to grasp that all human beings are a nephesh consisting of a material body that, like animals, will return to dust and an immaterial aspect, unlike animals, that confers on each of us, all the human singularities which we can sum up as being related to the human mind.
+Suffice, for now, is to grasp that all human beings are a nephesh consisting of a material body that, like animals, will return to dust.
+And an immaterial aspect, unlike animals, conferring on each of us, all the human singularities which we can sum up as being related to the human mind.

 We’ve seen that the KJV translated nephesh creature for animals and soul for humans.
-On top of this, they omitted any translation twice.
+On top of this, they omitted two translations.
 You have to ask yourself the question, why?
-For now, let’s just say there’s appears to be a little confusion here.
+For now, let’s say there appears to be a little confusion here.
 That’s why we need to take the time to look more closely at this subject.

-At UnlockBibleMeaning.com (or in a Bible Concordance you might have) in Genesis 2.7 you’ll see soul corresponds to Strong’s H5315.
+At UnlockBibleMeaning.com (or in a Bible Concordance you might have) in Genesis 2:7, you’ll see soul corresponds to Strong’s H5315.
 Below the Strong’s entry in the right column (at UBM.com) you’ll see Hebrew Concordance for H3515.
-Click on that and ALL the verses with the Hebrew word nephesh will display in the left column.
+Click on that, and ALL the verses with the Hebrew word nephesh will display in the left column.
 Now, read and study the use of H5315.
-Only when you put all the usages of nephesh together can you get a whole picture.
+Only when you put all the usages of nephesh together can you get a complete picture.
 Then you can tell the story of creature and soul.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Soul, Nephesh in Biblical Hebrew.
+Please use the Social Network links just below to share this information from The Explanation, Soul, Nephesh in Biblical Hebrew.
 Here’s the Definition